itslilscorp/IFRPFix/README.md

     * 1.17/CoinsForChange Update - Updated Pack as of 6/4/21, and replaced a couple of small missing textures.
 Also included 1.12 and 1.17 pack versions.
 * 1.3.1
     * 1.17/CoinsForChange Hotfix 1 - Fixed an issue where the lang file wasn't correctly converted from 1.12.
 Also fixed a missing textures on Snow White's arms.
+* 1.4.0
+    * Pixar Pier Teaser Update - Updated Pack as of 6/14/21